MicrosoftDocs/altspace-vr/altspace-vr/community/community-standards.md

 ---
 title: Community standards
-description: Stay up-to-date with all the latest AltspaceVR community standards and procedures for reporting violations. ms.date: 02/10/2021 ms.topic: article
+description: Stay up to date with all the latest AltspaceVR community standards and procedures for reporting violations. ms.date: 02/10/2021 ms.topic: article
 keywords: community, standards, harassments, warning